adobe/aquarium-bait/README.md

 one-by-one.
 Some specs are overriding the main download variable by the template (as in example for xcode) and you can specify the version for each one to build the different images properly.

-**WARNING**: Make sure you using http as your artifact transport, otherwise it could interfere with the local proxy and won't allow you to download the artifacts from the role.
+**WARNING**: Make sure you using https as your artifact transport, otherwise it could interfere with the local proxy and won't allow you to download the artifacts from the role.

+For the other overrides look

 ### 3. Run build